What Are Critical Thinking Skills?

-It would be very useful to devise a rubric in evaluating the reading, writing, and critical thinking skills of ESL and EFL students.
+It would be very useful to devise a rubric for evaluating the reading, writing, and critical thinking skills of ESL and EFL students.
 This rubric would measure how well students can answer the following types of questions representative of the six thinking skills:

 1. Knowledge Type Questions:

 For reading, the students would read a passage, and then answer questions related to the "who", "what", "where", and "when" of the article where the answers are easy to find.
 In answering these questions, the student is simply regurgitating what is in the text.
 For writing, the students might be asked to write sentences listing the members of their families.

 2. Comprehension Type Questions:

 This kind of reading comprehension question would involve answering what the main idea of a passage is, or responding where inferences must be made.
 For example, the students might read that Ann went to bed at 3:00 A.M. and then didn't go to school the same day.
 A question based on this would be why Ann didn't go to school.
 For writing, the students might be asked to write the sequence of steps in making an omelet, given the ingredients and equipment used.

 3. Application Type Questions:

 For reading, the students could first read a story about a girl who was very diligent and became the best student in her class.
-A question could then be asked whether the student would be successful in studying in college.
+A question could then be asked about whether the student would be successful in studying in college.
 For writing, the students could first be asked to read a paragraph describing life in New York, and then write a paragraph describing life in Bangkok.